-After speaking with an academic advisor or academic coach students submit the online retroactive withdrawal petition form, which includes questions prompting a personal statement and supporting documentation, which will then be reviewed by the retroactive withdrawal committee in it's entirety.
+After speaking with an academic advisor or academic coach students submit the online petition form, which includes questions prompting a personal statement and supporting documentation.
+The entirety of the petition will then be reviewed by the retroactive withdrawal committee.

 Speak with your academic advisor or academic coach

 Academic advisors and academic coaches are an extremely helpful resource in determining if a retroactive withdrawal is the right process for you.
 Be sure to utilize them as a resource when drafting your petition as they can help guide you through the process and work with you to help make your petition stronger.
 They can also help you determine how this process might impact your degree progress, graduation timeline, and academic standing.
 Lastly, they can connect you with other campus resources that would aid you on your path to future success such as CAPS, Disability Services, SSCM, and more.

 Write a personal statement